Annotated CHF Inflation Expectations chart showing the latest reading, previous reading, and release context.

 What to Watch in the June Release

-The June 10, 2026 release of Switzerland's Inflation Expectations will be a pivotal moment for CHF traders and SNB watchers.
-Given the prior reading of 0.10%, the market will be looking for any deviation from this extremely low level to gauge the trajectory of future price pressures and, by extension, the SNB's next policy moves.
-Here are the key scenarios to watch:
+The upcoming June 29 release of Switzerland's Inflation Expectations will be a critical data point for CHF traders.
+Given the prior reading of 0.10%, markets will be keenly watching for any deviation from this extremely low level.
+Each scenario carries distinct implications:

 Track This Release